Chart Color Schemes

 Benowa shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-This includes 10.8% in secondary education, 10.6% in primary education, and 5.6% pursuing tertiary education.
-The area's three schools have a combined enrollment reaching 3,357 students while Benowa demonstrates above-average socio-educational conditions (ICSEA: 1075).
-Educational provision is balanced with two primary and one secondary school serving distinct age groups.
-As an education hub, Benowa functions with 31.5 school places per 100 residents – significantly higher than the regional average of 7.7 – attracting students from surrounding communities.
+Benowa's three schools have a combined enrollment of 3,357 students.
+The area has above-average socio-educational conditions with an ICSEA score of 1075.
+Education provision is balanced with two primary schools and one secondary school serving distinct age groups.
+As an education hub, Benowa offers 31.5 school places per 100 residents, significantly higher than the regional average of 7.7, attracting students from surrounding communities.

 Frequently Asked Questions - Education